WHAT DOES IT MEAN TO BE A TITLE I SCHOOL?

 - Whether the Alabama State Department of Education has decided that the teacher can teach in a classroom without being licensed or qualified under state regulations because of special circumstances

-- The teachers's college major; whether the teacher has any advanced degrees and, if so, the subject of the degrees
+- The teacher's college major; whether the teacher has any advanced degrees and, if so, the subject of the degrees

-- Whether any teacher aide or similiar paraprofessional provides services to your child and if they do, their qualifications.
+- Whether any teacher's aide or similar paraprofessional provides services to your child and, if they do, their qualifications.

-More information on Parent's Right to Know can be found here.
+More information on Parent's Right to Know can be found by contacting our school.

 All schools are required to complete an annual attestation regarding the Highly Qualified status of its teachers.
 The attestation is available in the school office.
-Attestations may be viewed by clicking here.
+Attestations may be viewed on our website.

 All Title I schools are required to make Adequate Yearly Progress (AYP) or corrective actions must be undertaken.